 The added bonus of most heat plates is that run on very few watts so very energy efficient.
 Comfort heat plates come in a range of sizes so work out the best size to suit the number of chicks you will be raising and the brooder size you have available.

-If using a heat pad/plate plug it in a couple of hours before adding your chicks so it can warm up - some heat pads take a while to get up to optimum output.
+If using a heat pad/plate plug it in an hour before adding your chicks so it can warm up - some heat pads take a while to get up to optimum output.
 We have two brands available: Brinsea Ecoglow Brooders and Comfort Heat Plate.
 Both are good, eliable, trusted brands and work well.

 Once your chicks start to feather up and grow they will soon outgrow their brooder box and the heat source.
 This can take anything from 4 to 6 weeks depending on the time of year.
 At this stage we recommend moving them to an outside chicken coop with a fully enclosed chicken run.
 An Omlet Eglu Chicken Coop would be an ideal first home for your young pullets.
 Before you make the decision to move then you will need to harden them up to living without heat.
 Turn the heat source off in the brooder and give them a week without heat before moving them outside into a coop.
 This can be a very stressful time for chicks so best to keep the feeders and drinkers the same and move them on a warm, sunny morning into the house part of their new coop.
 It is at this stage coccidiosis can strike so keep a good eye on them.